This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Accelerating Progress Through Local Partnerships

-Increasing access and uptake to family planning commodities is intended to positively impact several key indicators for women’s health, including material mortality, fertility, and teen pregnancy.
+Increasing access and uptake to family planning commodities is intended to positively impact several key indicators for women’s health, including maternal mortality, fertility, and teen pregnancy.
 With limited government funding, Uganda has worked to establish partnerships with private sector partners to ensure product availability and increase awareness and uptake of services.

 LHSS selected MM Partners Logistics Ltd. (MMPLL) in Uganda, a local private sector pharmacy company, as the recipient of a small-scale grant (>$100k) and technical support focused on increasing access to and uptake of family planning services and products through digital innovation.
 LHSS grants are designed to help strengthen sustainable host country health systems capacity.
 Through grants under contract, LHSS engages with local institutions and organizations to build their capacity, developing their administrative and management capabilities to compete for and implement direct awards from USAID and/or other clients and donors.